mattmorten/jekyll-now/_posts/2014-3-3-Hello-World.md

 SOBOs feel the pressure, and that can make us make poor decisions!
 I can’t stress this enough...

 ## Start slow!
 You may want to hit an _overall_ walking average of 25 miles a day, but please don’t start at that pace!
 The first 3 weeks is when so many people suffer stress injuries from their body not being used to repeated hard days.
-And the days are hard in Washington!
+And the days are hard in Washington.

-Myself and others I knew got hit by Shin Splints.
+I got hit by Shin Splints.
 A friend got knocked off trail permanently due to Achilles issues that came on within the first 300 miles.
 Plantar Fasciitis is common.

 For me, I _felt_ fit enough to do 25’s each day right out of the gate, but my body was not ready for it.